The best laid schemes o’ Mice an’ Men…lea’e us nought but grief an’ pain.Robert Burns (1785)

 Spend more time folded into the present?

-Complete (or make some progress on) a project without fretting about perfection?
+Complete (or make some progress on) another task without fretting about perfection?

 Reach out to someone I care about?

-Spend a few minutes with my eyes closed (while awake), paying occasional attention to my breathing?
+Spend a few minutes with my eyes closed (while awake), paying attention to my breathing?

 Think of one thing for which I am grateful?